 -

-Let’s suppose that an investor wants to trade Apple stock (AAPL) before the release of the new iPhone.
-This trader wants to buy 500 shares of AAPL worth $85,000.
-The Apple share is trading at $100.
-He has two options in order to trade the Apple stock:
+Let’s consider an investor who wants to trade Apple stock (AAPL) ahead of the release of a new iPhone.
+This trader aims to buy 500 shares of AAPL, worth $85,000, with the current price at $100 per share.
+He has two options:

-(B) He can buy a CFD on Apple Stock.
-In this case, he could use leverage up to 30:1 and he would have to deposit a few thousand dollars.
+(B) Buy a CFD on Apple stock.
+With CFD leverage up to 30:1, he would need to deposit only a few thousand dollars.

-(1) Opening a position on a Share CFD does not make you the real owner of the underlying share, and therefore, you are not entitled to vote at the company’s meetings.
+Ownership: Opening a Share CFD position does not make you the actual owner of the share, meaning you are not entitled to vote at shareholder meetings.

-(2) Some Share CFDs are designed to pay dividends, others not, check below for more information.
+Dividends: Some Share CFDs are structured to pay dividends, while others are not.
+Always check your broker’s policy.

 Dividend Policy

-Shares pay annual dividends to their owners.
-At the beginning of the ex-dividend day, the amount of the dividend is deducted from the share’s price.
-Therefore if you are holding a share CFDs position during the ex-dividend date:
+Public companies typically pay annual dividends to shareholders.
+On the ex-dividend date, the dividend amount is deducted from the share’s market price.
+If you're holding a CFD position during the ex-dividend date:

 -